-Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of cash and cash equivalents.
+Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of cash, cash equivalents and marketable securities.
 The Company maintains accounts for all cash and cash equivalents at accredited financial institutions, in amounts that exceed federally insured limits.
 The Company does not believe that it is subject to unusual credit risk beyond the normal credit risk associated with commercial banking relationships.